Defecation postures

-Humans use one of two types of defecation postures to defecate: squatting and sitting.
+Humans mostly use one of two types of defecation postures to defecate: squatting and sitting.
 People use the squatting postures when using squat toilets or when defecating in the open in the absence of toilets.
 The sitting posture on the other hand is used in toilets that have a pedestal or "throne", where users generally lean forward or sit at 90 degrees to a toilet seat.

-In general, the preferred posture is largely a cultural decision.
-People adapt their defecation posture to the toilet type available to them, e.g. while travelling or if moving to another country.

 Sitting

 The sitting defecation posture involves sitting with hips and knees at approximately right angles, as on a chair.
 So-called "Western-style" flush toilets and also many types of dry toilets are designed to be used in a sitting posture.

 In Europe, America and other western countries most people are accustomed to sitting toilets, although this fashion has only been present for around 100 years.
 Sitting toilets only came into widespread use in Europe in the nineteenth century.

 Sitting toilets requires users to strain in an unnatural position.
 In the sitting position, the puborectalis muscle chokes the rectum, and the anorectal angle is unfavorable, at almost 90 degrees.
 This may lead to constipation symptoms such as incomplete evacuation of stool, irregular bowel movements, hard stools and the need for excessive straining.
 Compared to the more natural squatting position, western-style toilets may lead to health issues such as inflamed hemorrhoids.

-Special devices exist in the form of "wrap-around foot stools" to allow users of western-style toilets to defecate in a posture that is somewhat similar to squatting.